oelmekki/wiki2md/README.md

 Wiki2md is a parser converting mediawiki syntax to markdown.

-> !WORK IN PROGRESS!
-I'm currently working on wiki2md, it's not ready for
-> production usage yet, I'm just building in the open.

 ## Why?

 I use that to keep local copies of my favorite wikis as markdown files,